LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: The etap Device

-We apply the cache-line protection technique in~\cite{lee2010lock} to relieve this issue.
-The idea is to introduce a set of new control variables local to the producer and consumer, such that they will mostly manipulate the local variables for operation and only touch the shared ones on infrequent events.
-Our evaluations show that this design has a performance gain up to $31\%$ (Fig.~\ref{fig:micro_etun_lock} and Fig.~\ref{fig:net_io_batching}).
+\inlsec{Cache-friendly ring access} In the lock-free design, frequent updates on control variables will trigger a high cache miss rate, the penalty of which is amplified in the enclave.
+We adapt the cache-line protection technique~\cite{lee2010lock} to our design to relieve this issue.
+It works by adding a set of new control variables local to the threads to reduce the contention on shared variables.
+Our evaluations show that this optimization results in a performance gain up to $31\%$.

-\inlinesec{Disciplined record batching} Recall that the core driver uses \texttt{bat\_buf} to receive a multiply of TLS records.
+\inlsec{Disciplined record batching} Recall that the core driver uses \texttt{bat\_buf} to buffer the records.
 The buffer size has to be properly set for best performance.
 If too small, the overhead of \texttt{OCALL} cannot be well amortized.
-If too large, the core driver needs longer time to perform I/O: this wastes CPU time not only for the core driver while waiting I/O outside enclave, but also a fast poll driver that can easily drain/fill the ring.
-Through extensive evaluations, we find a batch size of $10$ to be a sweet spot that can deliver practically best performance for various packet sizes (Fig.~\ref{fig:net_io_batching}).
+If too large, the core driver needs longer time to perform I/O: this would waste CPU time not only for the core driver that waits for I/O outside the enclave, but also for a fast poll driver that can easily drain or fill the ring.
+Through extensive experiments, we find a batch size around $10$ to be a sweet spot that can deliver practically the best performance for different packet sizes in our settings (see Fig.~\ref{fig:net_io_batching}).